djangocon/2023.djangocon.eu/_pages/schedule.md

 Friday - 9AM to 6PM
 -->

 The Sprints are free for all conference participants.
-However, as the Sprints venue does not have unlimited capacity, and we would like to prepare a precise amount of food and drinks, please keep your participation status updated on the ticketing website (after buying your ticket).
+However, in order for us to ensure we have catered for appropriate numbers, please keep your participation status updated on the ticketing website (after buying your ticket).

 Read more about getting there <a href="/venues/#sprints">on the Venue page</a>.